nkespiritu/nika-espiritu.github.io/_pages/about.md

 ---
-title: "About"
+title: "About me"
 permalink: /about/
 header:
   image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+I'm Nika, a data scientist experienced with Python programming.
+I enjoy translating data into concrete, actionable business insights, may it be through creating data visualizations or dashboards or creating models and analyzing the results.
+Talk to me about your upcoming projects!